Why Reassurance Stops Working in Unstable Relationships

 How Reassurance Functions in Stable Versus Uncertain Relationships

-When the relationship no longer provides a broader sense of security, the same words may still be spoken.
+When the relationship no longer provides the broader sense of security, the same words can be repeated.
 Nothing’s wrong.
 You’re overthinking.
 Of course, I care about you.
 Said and received in good faith, and still the unease remains.

-Reassurance has shifted from confirming what is already felt to trying to quiet what no longer settles; a temporary fix that calms the moment without addressing the underlying cycle of unease.
+Reassurance has shifted from confirming what is already felt to trying to quiet what no longer settles.
+It becomes a temporary fix that calms the moment without addressing the underlying cycle of unease.

 Why Your Partner's Words No Longer Ease Your Anxiety